Items

 You can select a resource template from the drop-down menu.
 Resource templates are defined by the supervisors and editors.

-- If using a resource template, the class should automatically load.
+• If using a resource template, the item class should automatically load.

-Add information to the properties which load.
+Add information to the properties that load.
 If you do not select a resource template or class, the Dublin Core properties Title and Description will load automatically.

 You may add text, a resource from the installation, or an external link in each field.

-You can set individual properties as Private or Publicly visible using the eye icon for each property.
-Note that properties set to private are still visible to Global Admins, Supervisors, and Editors will be able to see properties even when set to private.
+You can set individual properties as private or public using the eye icon for each property.
+Note that properties set to private are still visible to Global Admins, Supervisors, and Editors.
 Authors will be able to see all properties on items they own, but will not see private properties created by other users.

 In the image below, the first property (Title) is public as indicated by the open eye icon.
 The second property (Description) is private as indicated by the slashed-through eye icon.
 Clicking or hitting enter on the eye icon toggles between public and private.